 Tripod Sturdiness/Stability.
 This is probably why you purchased a tripod in the first place: to keep your camera steady.
 Important factors which can influence sturdiness include: (i) the number of tripod leg sections, (ii) the material and thickness of the leg units, and (iii) the length of the legs and whether a center column is needed to reach eye level.
 Ultimately though, the only way to gauge the sturdiness of a tripod is to try it out.
 Tap or apply weight to the top to see if it vibrates or sways, and take a few test photos.

 Tripod Weight.
 This can determine whether you take the tripod along with you on a hike, or even on a shorter stroll through town.
 Having a lighter tripod can therefore mean that you'll end up using it a lot more, or will at least make using it more enjoyable since it won't cause a lot of fatigue when you have to carry it around.
 However, tripod weight and sturdiness are often closely related; just make sure that you're not sacrificing too much sturdiness in exchange for portability, or vice versa.
-Further, tripods that do not extend as high may weigh a little less, but these also may not be as versatile as a result.
+Furthermore, tripods that do not extend as high may weigh a little less, but these also may not be as versatile as a result.

 Tripod Ease of Use.
 What's the point of having a tripod if it stays in the closet because you find it too cumbersome, or if you miss the shot because it takes you too long to set it up?
 A tripod should therefore be quick and easy to position.
 Ease of use depends on the type of tripod head (discussed later), and how one positions the leg sections.